seungsab/AutoPicking_Cables/README.md

 The source codes in this repository are uploaded for the replication of results section.

-All source codes were developed by S.S.
+All source codes were developed by Dr. S.S.
 Jin.
+The results of the Faster R-CNN were obtained using Tensorflow in PYthon by Dr. S.H.
+Jeong.
 The source codes are only working with the uploaded datasets, since the algorithm is patent pending.
 If you are interesting in our method, please contact to "seungsab@gmail.com".

 [Source code]

-Four automatic peak-pikcing methods can be performed by running the following m-files
+Three automatic peak-pikcing methods can be performed with the results of the Faster R-CNN by running the following m-files
 - Main_Run_automatic_peak_picking.m: Run four automatic peak-pikcing methods for each class

 [Data]